argoproj/argo-cd/docs/user-guide/commands/argocd_proj_create.md

   # Create a new project with name PROJECT
   argocd proj create PROJECT

-  # Create a new project with name PROJECT from a file or URL to a kubernetes manifest
+  # Create a new project with name PROJECT from a file or URL to a Kubernetes manifest
   argocd proj create PROJECT -f FILE|URL
 ```